 Everything broke at once.

 The quartet faltered.
 Guests turned.
-Two security men swore under their breath and started moving.
-Lucia froze with one satin heel already on the boat’s step.
+Security moved.
+Lucia froze with one satin heel already on the boat step.

 The boy reached the launch first.

-He grabbed the thick white mooring rope with both hands and braced his feet against the dock planks as if his weight might matter against polished wood, money, and momentum.
+He grabbed the thick white mooring rope with both hands and planted his feet on the slick dock planks as if his weight might matter against money, momentum, and a hundred people already committed to a perfect evening.

 “Don’t start the engine,” he gasped.
 “Please—”

-The sound of her hand striking his face cracked across the dock sharper than the violin ever had.
+The crack of her hand against his face snapped across the dock sharper than any violin note.

-The boy stumbled sideways, lost his footing on the rain-slick boards, and hit one knee hard enough for the guests nearest the lantern arch to gasp.
+The boy stumbled sideways, lost his footing on the rain-slick boards, and dropped to one knee hard enough for the nearest guests to gasp.

 Phones rose instantly.